 A few months back, when I looked into the eco-impact of lab-grown diamonds, I considered discussing Frost & Sullivan’s 2014 “Environmental Impact Assessment,” which measured the eco-friendliness of man-made versus natural diamonds.
 But it didn’t seem worth going into.
 It is an old report.
 (It can still be downloaded here.)
-(UPDATE: It’s now no longer available.)
+(UPDATE: Following publication of this article, Frost & Sullivan removed the report from its site.)

 Then I noticed that references to this report keep popping up, especially now that lab-grown companies face increased pressure to prove their eco-claims.
 In the last two months, the report was quoted in Gizmodo and Yahoo Lifestyle.
 MiaDonna’s annual Impact Reports are based on it.
 Clean Origin’s environmental impact page quotes it repeatedly.